 The facility will conduct a rigorous independent appraisal of the technical merits of the submission.
-This will assess the proposal's alignment with national priorities, value-for-money, socio-economic rationale, affordability, risk profile and readiness for implementation.
+This will assess the proposal's alignment with national priorities, value-formoney, socio-economic rationale, affordability, risk profile and readiness for implementation.

-- i) For proposals submitted for the 2022 Adjustments Budget, the facility will prepare a recommendations report for consideration by the relevant budget committees and approved by the Minister of Finance in line with section 30(2)(d) of the PFMA and section 6(1)(b) of the relevant Appropriation Act. - ii) For proposals submitted for the 2023 MTEF, the facility will prepare a recommendation report for consideration by the Medium-Term Expenditure Committee (MTEC) and the Ministers' Committee on the Budget (MINCOMBUD).
+For proposals submitted and meet the minimum requirements, the facility will prepare a recommendation report for consideration by the Medium-Term Expenditure Committee (MTEC) and the Ministers' Committee on the Budget (MINCOMBUD).
 The project sponsor will be invited to engage on the draft recommendations report before it is presented to MTEC.

-All proposals that require direct budget support in both the 2022 Adjustments Budget and the next fiscal year (2023/24) must be shovel ready (immediate procurement, contracting and construction).
+All proposals that require direct budget support over the 2024 MTEF must be shovel ready (immediate procurement, contracting and construction).
 Their appraisal and evaluation will be subject to the specific requirements outlined below.